Integrations

 WhatsApp Integration

-Connect Everia to WhatsApp and create tickets, check sprint status, search KnowHub, and receive real-time alerts — from the app your team already has on their phone.
+Connect Everia to WhatsApp using a simple QR code scan.
+Create tickets, query sprint status, search KnowHub, and receive real-time alerts — from the app your team already has on their phone.

 6 min read